1. What is a stair lift?

 In fact, research done by Which.co.uk shows that the typical call-out fee is a minimum of £150 plus working hours for the engineer to fix your issue.
-In many cases the real costs of owning a stair lift therefore starts after the installation has been completed, and it require servicing.
+In many cases the real costs of owning a stair lift therefore start after the installation has been completed, and it requires servicing.

-Before deciding on buying a specific stair lift, you should therefor ask for pricing on the required servicing once the short warranty period is finished.
+Before deciding on buying a specific stair lift, you should therefore ask for pricing on the required servicing once the short warranty period is finished.

 4. Pressure selling tactics

-Research show that about half of all stair lift customers experience pressure selling techniques by the sales agent.
+Research shows that about half of all stair lift customers experience pressure selling techniques by the sales agent.